How much does it cost to build a house in the UK in 2020?

 The main driver for building a house is usually to create a home tailored to individual requirements.
 The Victorian terraced house just doesn’t work for all families!

-Additional benefits include sustainability – it is more straightforward to build a new house to a high standard (such as Passivhaus) than it is to retrofit an existing home.
+It is more straightforward to build a new house to a high standard (such as Passivhaus) than it is to retrofit an existing home.
 A new house presents an excellent opportunity to create highly insulated and draft free spaces.
-The environmental and comfort benefits are rewarding, not to mentioned dramatically reduced energy bills.
+The environmental and comfort benefits are rewarding, not to mention dramatically reduced energy bills, so there is a real value in budgeting for low energy upgrades in your home design.
+Additionally, having a good EPC (Energy Performance Certificate) rating for your home can add tens of thousands to the sales price.

 A worked example: Essex House